TheEpicBlock/LambDynamicLights/README.md

 ## ✅ Features:

 - Dynamic lighting.
-- Settings to select how smooth the dynamic lighting is.
+- Settings to select how smoothly the dynamic lighting updates.
-- Works with some modded items.
 - Any entity holding an item which emits light will emit light!
+  - Item lighting can be customized through resource-packs and can work with modded items!
+  - Some items like torches, soul torches, etc. will not light up in water.
+- Various entities will naturally emit light, like:
+  - Allays
+  - Blazes
+  - Fireballs
+  - Glow squids
-- Magma cubes emit light.
+  - Magma cubes
-- Spectral arrows emit light.
+  - Spectral arrows
 - Burning entities emit light.
-- Blazes emit light.
-- Some items like torches, soul torches, etc. will not light up in water.
 - Quick and simple API for developers and resource pack makers.
+  - Check out [the documentation][documentation] for more details!
 - And more!

 ## Screenshots